Elevation Behavioral Health – Dual Diagnosis Treatment Centers, Los Angeles

 People with severe mental disorders are four times more likely to be heavy alcohol drinkers, three and a half times more likely to use marijuana regularly, and over five times more likely to be daily tobacco smokers than those without.
 As the infographic shows, substance abuse is much more common in those that experience a mental health disorder in their lifetime than those who do not.
 The trend goes both ways; people with mental disorders are more likely to abuse drugs and alcohol, and people who abuse drugs and alcohol are more likely to have an underlying mental disorder.
 Because of this increased risk, it is important that those with co-occurring disorders find quality dual-diagnosis treatment.

 When someone is facing multiple disorders, it is important that both are treated simultaneously.
 Without proper treatment of the mental disorder, relapse rates with drugs and alcohol are much higher.
 Without proper substance abuse treatment, the mental disorder is unlikely to be treated correctly.
-Dual diagnosis treatment centers work with the individual to treat both the mental disorder and the addiction.
+Dual diagnosis treatment centers in Los Angeles work with individual to treat both the mental disorder and the addiction.
 Common treatments found at a dual diagnosis rehab include cognitive behavioral therapy, dialectical behavioral therapy, medication management, providing psychoeducation, introducing relaxation techniques such as yoga or meditation, and helping the individual to find a support network.
 Even with proper care, co-occurring disorders often require some form of maintenance such as continued therapy, support groups, and/or medication management.

 Who is at Risk?